Are you looking for ways to get unlimited hearts on Duolingo?

 But again, everyone’s different, so it’ll just depend on your personal circumstances.

-If Super Duolingo is a no-go, then another great option is to use the desktop version of Duolingo.
+If a premium subscription is a no-go, then another great option is to use the desktop version of Duolingo.

 For some reason, Duolingo never brought the heart system to desktop — and they’ve confirmed they have no plans to in the future either.